raymondlouie/MiniMarS/README.md

 ```

 ### Find the minimum number of markers to identify the clusters.
-Finds the minimum number of markers using our wrapper function, which selects the top method by default, out of the following methods: "citeFUSE", "sc2marker", "geneBasis", "xgBoost", "fstat", "seurat_wilcox", "seurat_bimod", "seurat_roc", "seurat_t", "seurat_LR", "consensus_weighted", "consensus_naive", "consensus_fstat", and "consensus_xgboost".
+Finds the minimum number of markers to satisfy a certain threshold using a particular macro metric (i.e, a single metric across all clusters) using our wrapper function, which selects the top method by default, out of the following methods: "citeFUSE", "sc2marker", "geneBasis", "xgBoost", "fstat", "seurat_wilcox", "seurat_bimod", "seurat_roc", "seurat_t", "seurat_LR", "consensus_weighted", "consensus_naive", "consensus_fstat", and "consensus_xgboost".
 ```{r}
 minMarker_result <- minMarker(final_out,
                               list_markers_test=c(5,10,15,20,25,30,40),